 Like this guide to doing the impossible in language learning?
 Join our humble email list.
 Get inspiration in your inbox.

-How we picked these languages
+How we picked these “Hardest Languages to Learn”

 These lists of “hardest languages” are always a bit subjective.